Wondering if you have what it takes to be admitted to the School of Pharmacy? These are our requirements for future pharmacists.

 The letters of recommendation can be from academic sources (from professors, teaching assistants or academic advisors) or professional contacts (from employers, volunteer organization personnel or others who have known you in a professional capacity).

-The application for Fall 2017 will open July 12, 2016.
-The Early Decision deadline is September 1, 2016.
+Application for the 2017 fall semester opens July 12, 2016.
+The early decision deadline is Sep 6, 2016, and the regular decision deadline is March 1, 2017.
 PharmCAS sends your information to us once your application has been verified.

 Complete the Supplemental Application